ARCHANAVALSANM/first-app/README.md

 The Angular Router enables users to declare routes and specify which component should be displayed on the screen if that route is requested by the application.

+The routerLink directive enables Angular's router to create dynamic links in the application.
+The value assigned to the routerLink is an array with two entries: the static portion of the path and the dynamic data.

+For the routerLink to work in the template, add a file level import of RouterLink and RouterOutlet from '@angular/router', then update the component imports array to include both RouterLink and RouterOutlet.

+ActivatedRoute router feature that enables you to have access to the data about the current route.

 # FirstApp

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.6.